 No One-Hour Schedule: Instead, students spend two weeks from 9am-3pm solving one problem.

 No Grades: Instead, we have portfolios that document students' design decisions and show their final products.

 NuVu was founded in 2010 in Cambridge, MA by PhDs and Graduates of the Massachusetts Institute of Technology (MIT).
-For the last six years, NuVu has been providing an innovation-focused experience for students, ages 11-18.
+For the last seven years, NuVu has been providing an innovation-focused experience for students, ages 11-18.
 NuVu has reached over 3,000 students worldwide, and created and energized a generation of entrepreneurs, designers, makers and inventors.
 NuVu forms unique partnerships with schools in the public, private, charter, and international sectors that allow students to enroll full-time at NuVu for a trimester or semester.
 NuVu also enrolls long-term students who spend one to four years full-time at NuVu completing their middle or high school years.

 NuVu’s pedagogy is informed by the architectural design Studio where a coach guides students in hands-on problem-solving to solve complex, comprehensive problems.
 The Studio model uses exercises to build skills and integrates students’ knowledge in a final project.
 Within each multidisciplinary Studio, students explore problems rigorously by focusing on one project for two weeks.
 A Studio Coach mentors students to develop their project through an iterative process over the course of the Studio.
 Students confront the small and large contexts within problems as they are exposed to complex, ‘messy’ situations.
 The NuVu Team continuously evaluates students through deskcrits and final reviews.